MoSCoW Technique- What it is & Insights on MoSCoW Prioritization

 - Won’t have

-This level comprises non-negotiable priorities and needs for your projects, products and releases at hand.
-Therefore, you must complete all priorities that fall under this category.
-When creating this category, you ought to consider the following:
+Must-haves comprise non-negotiable priorities and needs for your projects, products, and releases at hand.
+Therefore, you must complete all priorities that fall under this minimum usable subset.
+When creating must-haves, you ought to consider the following:

 - The consequences of not implementing these priorities